 Foot surgery can provide lasting pain relief, improved function and mobility, and a greater choice in footwear.
-At Sandia Foot and Ankle, in Albuquerque, New Mexico, Dr. Floyd Pacheco, Jr. is an expert in performing a wide array of foot and ankle surgeries.
+Sandia Foot and Ankle, in Albuquerque, New Mexico, are experts in performing a wide array of foot and ankle surgeries.
 Utilizing digital X-rays and superior technique, he provides top-quality care from your first pre-op appointment to through aftercare.

 Dr. Pacheco routinely performs surgery to correct bunions.
 This is a surgery to correct a deformed area of the foot near the joint of the big toe.
 Surgery generally involves an incision in the top or side of the big toe joint and the removal or realignment of soft tissue and bone.
 Recovery from your bunion surgery can be six weeks to six months, depending upon the amount of bone and soft tissue affected.
 Stitches are removed after 7 to 21 days, and you may not be able to put weight on your foot which requires wearing a special boot or shoe to keep the bones and soft tissue steady as they heal.
 Complete healing can take up to one year.

 Ankle fusion is a surgery to fuse two or more bones to the ankle.
 It is also known as ankle arthrodesis.
 This surgery usually is done to treat arthritis in the ankle which causes stiffness, pain, and inflammation.
 All can lead to difficulty walking.
 Three main types of ankle arthritis include: osteoarthritis, which causes wear and tear on your joints over time; rheumatoid arthritis, caused by an autoimmune disease that affects your joints; and arthritis that results from a previous injury to your joint.